akuhara/MC3deconv/README.md

-# MC3 deconvolution (ver.
+# MC3DECONV (ver.
 0.0)

-This package provides a open code to perform deconvolution of teleseismic waveforms (i.e., calculation of receiver-sided Green's functions, which is expected to similar to conventional receiver functions in ideal condtions) via multichannel deconvolution using reversible-jump Moarkov-chain Mente Calro (MC3-deconvolution).
+This package provides a open code to perform deconvolution of teleseismic waveforms (i.e., calculation of receiver-sided Green's functions, which is expected to similar to conventional receiver functions in ideal condtions) via MultiChannel deconvolution using reversible-jump Moarkov-Chain Mente Calro (MC3deconv).

-## What's MC3 deconvolution?
-How different from conventional receiver function methods?
+## What's MC3deconv?

 One of the main targets of seismology is to explore the Earth's subsurface structure using seismic waveforms.
 To extract useful information from the waveforms, which usually look very complicated and tell us nothing at the first sight, the receiver function method has been invented in 1970s.
 The method eliminates the incident wavelet shape from the seismograms by deconvolution, allowing us to easily detect useful signal such as P-to-S converted phases at seismic velocity discontinuities.
-Behind the many successful applications of this method, there are well-known issues in the deconvolution process and related assumption that the incident wavelet can be approximated by its vertical component record.
-Due to this, receiver function methods get in trouble when analyzing data from ocean-bottom instruments where strong reverberations dominate.
+Behind the many successful applications of this method, there are well-known issues in the deconvolution process and related assumption that the incident wavelet must be approximated by its vertical component record.
+Due to this, receiver function methods get in trouble when analyzing data from ocean-bottom instruments where strong reverberations dominate the vertical component motion.

-The technique developed here, MC3 deconvolution, nicely overcomes these issues.
+The technique developed here, MC3deconv, nicely overcomes these issues.
 The method utilizes equation of multichannel deconvolution, not requiring the problematic deconvolution and approximation of the incident wavelet.
 To regularize the inverse problem, receiver-sided Green's functions are expressed in the form of successive pulses and the number of pulses, their timing, and amplitudes are inverted using Bayesian techniques, the reversible-jump Marokov-chain Monte Calro and the Parallel Tempering.

 More details can be found in [the paper by T. Akuhara].

 ## Limitations so far

+Development of MC3deconv originally aims to acquire both radial (R) and vertical (Z) components of Green's fucntions.
+However, our experiments empilically suggests that the Z-component is not estimated correctly, while it providing relatively good estiamtion for the R-component.

+Also, MC3deconv assumes noise in input data is distributed according to Gaussian distribution with no correlation over the time domain.
+The acual noise in real seismograms, however, has some correlation in time (i.e., band-limited).

+These limitations, as well as advantages, are discussed in [the paper by T. Akuhara].

 ---